Are you a savvy c-suite executive, senior executive, or rising star?

 - Build an interview-generating marketing strategy to accelerate your job search?

-→ Are you ready to leverage the latest trends in online and offline career marketing to capture the attention of hiring professionals and land your next great gig?
+To leverage the latest trends in online and offline career marketing to capture the attention of recruiters and other hiring professionals, and land your next great gig?

 Then we should talk.
 Contact me to see if we’re a good fit to work together.

-In those days, before the Internet and social media changed everything about job search and the careers industry, the resume was the thing.
+When I launched my business about 25 years ago, before the Internet and social media changed so much about job search, the resume was the thing.
 Along with networking, just about the only item in an executive’s job search toolkit was a resume . . . and maybe a biography.

 Branding came into play for me from the beginning, before there was a name for it.
 Long before Tom Peters coined the term “personal branding”, my mission was to differentiate my clients’ promise of value to their target employers and position them as a good fit for the jobs they were seeking ― cornerstones of branding.

-Fast-forward to several years ago when I expanded services and re-branded my business as Executive Career Brand, helping C-level executives prepare to launch and navigate a winning job search campaign.
+Fast-forward to about 15 years ago when I expanded services and re-branded as Executive Career Brand, working with C-suite and other senior-level executives to prepare them to launch a winning job search campaign and land a job that’s the right fit.
 Yes, I still collaborate with them to create resumes, biographies and other career marketing documents.
-But, because a great resume is no longer enough, I offer my clients a wide range of the offline and online branding and career services needed to succeed in today’s job search landscape.
+But, because a great resume is no longer enough, I began offering my clients the offline and online branding services needed to succeed in today’s job search landscape.

-With more than 20 years as an executive job search strategist under my belt, I LOVE the way my business has progressed and transformed over the years.
-I feel fortunate to be in the careers industry, helping people land the jobs they deserve and work their passion.
+I love the way my business has progressed and transformed over the years.
+I feel fortunate to be in the careers industry, helping people land the jobs they covet and deserve.

-My Executive Career Brand blogsite is designed to be a hub of constantly updated free information and resources for the c-level and senior-level executive job seeker.
-Visit frequently or subscribe to have my latest blog posts delivered directly to you.
+My Executive Career Brand site is designed as a hub of constantly updated free information and resources for the executive job seeker.
+Visit and subscribe to receive my weekly newsletter.